OpenMS/pyopenms-docs/docs/source/index.rst

 Summary
 =======

-pyOpenMS are the Python bindings to the OpenMS library.
+pyOpenMS are the Python bindings to the OpenMS library which are available for Windows, Linux and OSX.

 The pyOpenMS package contains Python bindings for a large part of the OpenMS library (http://www.open-ms.de) for mass spectrometry based proteomics.
 It thus provides providing facile access to a feature-rich, open-source algorithm library for mass-spectrometry based proteomics analysis.
 These Python bindings allow raw access to the data-structures and algorithms implemented in OpenMS, specifically those for file access (mzXML, mzML, TraML, mzIdentML among others), basic signal processing (smoothing, filtering, de-isotoping and peak-picking) and complex data analysis (including label-free, SILAC, iTRAQ and SWATH analysis tools).

-The pyOpenMS package runs - like OpenMS - on Windows, Linux and OSX.
+Please see the appendix of the official `pyOpenMS Manual
+<http://proteomics.ethz.ch/pyOpenMS_Manual.pdf>`_ for a comeplete documentation
+of the pyOpenMS API and all wrapped classes.

 .. toctree::